wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.8.2**

+*	Add div wrapper around sign-up sheet form so output elements can be more easily targeted with custom CSS for styling, and cleaned up the text output formatting a bit.
+*	Fixed a couple of minor CSS class declaration typos
+*	Updated the admin sheets list table so that the Event Type for each sheet can be translated
+*	Includes Croation translation files.
+THANKS to vipteam!!
+*	PLEASE send me any other language translations and help me keep them up to date!!

 **Version 1.8.1**

 *	Changed parameters passed to the Wordpress Editor to fix issue with Wordpress stripping paragraph and line break tags out of the text of the Sheet Details.